-Carnesecca Arena was awash with red as St. John’s University welcomed more than 3,000 first-year and transfer students from the Queens and Staten Island, NY, campuses at its annual New Student Convocation.
+Carnesecca Arena was awash with red as St. John’s University welcomed more than 3,000 first-year students from the Queens and Staten Island, NY, campuses at its annual New Student Convocation.

 Held on September 3, the convocation is an academic tradition at St. John’s that brings the entire incoming class together for a special ceremony that, in a number of ways, parallels their Commencement four years from now.
 It serves as an opportunity for the entire University community to welcome its newest members, letting them know that their success is the highest priority.

 During his remarks, Conrado “Bobby” Gempesaw, Ph.D., President of St. John’s, noted that this year’s incoming class was the largest of any Catholic college or university in the United States.
-Students came from 37 states, the District of Columbia, Puerto Rico, and the US Virgin Islands, as well as 32 countries.
+Students came from 40 states and the District of Columbia.

-Nearly 70 students represent St. John’s as student-athletes and nearly 450 students participate in the Honors Program.
-The incoming class features nine high school valedictorians and eight salutatorians, and 54 students take part in the prestigious Catholic Scholars Program and the Ozanam Scholars Program, through which they develop skills to promote St. John’s University’s Catholic and Vincentian mission both locally and globally.
+Nearly 70 students represent St. John’s as student-athletes and more than 450 students participate in the Honors Program.
+The incoming class features nine high school valedictorians and eight salutatorians, and 55 students take part in the prestigious Catholic Scholars Program and the Ozanam Scholars Program, through which they develop skills to promote St. John’s University’s Catholic and Vincentian mission both locally and globally.

 “You have been admitted to St. John’s because of your excellent academic record and other credentials,” Dr. Gempesaw said, noting that the incoming class of 2019 is one of the most talented and accomplished classes in the history of St. John’s.
 “You have the potential to succeed.
 We believe you will succeed.
 And, we look forward to your success, both inside and outside of the classroom.”